 The final results from OpenCV and FME: 182 positives, 39 false positives.

 FME and OpenCV building detection looks better in the above comparison, but remember that I provided only 100 positive samples in ArcGIS Pro and 148 in the FME process.
-This may be a not fair comparison, but my intent was to compare processes over the effectivity.
+This may not be a fair comparison, but my intent was to compare processes over the effectivity.
 Nevertheless, FME choice seems to be a less error-prone procedure.
 Thus, to start your recognition quicker I recommend using Safe company product.